 During Fall 2020, we introduced the 'PSYC Self-Care Tip of the Week' intiative as a way to share self-care tips between department members and boost morale during the COVID-19 pandemic.
-Staff, faculty members, and students were invited to share a short blurb in response to how they were able to cope during quarantine:
+Staff, faculty members, and students were invited to share in response to how they were able to cope during quarantine.

 Although this page is no longer updated now that campuses are open and back to regular activities, we hope you find the tips below insightful and helpful!

 Having a consistent, daily self-care routine, including daily exercise, meditation, reading, and special activities with my family.
 Challenging myself to learn new things has been helpful as well.
 I also find, given the more limited options for activities, that it’s helpful to introduce some variety into everyday life, such as by hiking on new trails or in different areas, learning to cook new meals or desserts, and so on.
 Even just having quick visits to the public library or going for lunch on a heated patio have an unprecedented degree of excitement associated with them!

 I generally stay positive by reminding myself that we all just need to be patient.
 Things will change.
 This new COVID lifestyle might actually be an opportunity to take inventory of what we need (family, health, social support, etc.) and don’t need to do so much of (commuting, shopping, traveling, flying in planes).
 I try to remember the quote from Thich Nat Hanh: “All of the elements for your happiness are already here.
 There is no need to run, strive, search, or struggle."
 I’ve learned that I’m very fortunate to have a job and that I’m one of those lucky people who never get bored!'